-As the sun dips behind the grand mountain range, a golden hue sets the valley ablaze lighting up the grassy flower-coated fields and tree-lined streets in the most glorious finale to another magical day in Ojai, California.
+As the sun dips behind the grand mountain range, a golden hue sets the valley ablaze, lighting up the grassy, flower-coated fields and tree-lined streets in the most glorious finale to another magical day in Ojai, California.
 Yes, this is heaven on earth.
 It's why so many Angelenos seek out this spiritual space as a weekend escape from the bustling city.
 Creating a retreat-like home was a key part of the brief for Deborah Rhein, an interior designer and the founder of D.L.
-Rhein, when tasked with redecorating this four-bedroom, four and a half–bath, and 4705-square-feet home in the Ojai hills.
+Rhein, when tasked with redecorating this four-bedroom, four-and-a-half bath, and 4,705-square-foot home in the Ojai hills.

 This year marked the first of a new family tradition: hosting Thanksgiving in Ojai.
-And to began the hunt for the right table to create the special space for it.
-But when they couldn't find the right table, Rhein had one custom-made so it would fit the aesthetic and spatial needs of this room.
-"I designed the dining room to blend between the open kitchen and living room," she details.
+When they couldn't find the right table, Rhein had one custom-made so it would fit the aesthetic and spatial needs of this room.
+"I designed the dining room to blend between the open kitchen and living room," she says.
 "Layering the room with sheepskins and fresh plants brings the outside in and enhances the natural and relaxed vibe that fills the house.
 An olive tree and vintage olive pots are an homage to their European travels."

 While this house is large, it doesn't feel overwhelming, as each space is "cozied up."
 Rhein adds, "Many things are easily moved from room to room as needed.
 It is impossible to not feel completely relaxed when you walk through the doors."